eric-do/grocery-list/README.md

 ```

 ## Deployment
+This section is for anyone who wants to create their own deployment of the application.
+It assumes the developer already has Heroku CLI configured.
 ### Connect app to Heroku
 1. Fork this application to your Github account
 2. Create a new app on Heroku, e.g. `hrsf-grocery-list`